hyuunnn/Hyara/README.md

   - Shows which part is detected in the sample loaded to disassembler, and when "Address" is clicked, it moves to the corresponding address on the disassembler view.
   - <img src="images/Hyara_5.png" width="100%">
 - YaraIcon
-  - Creates yara rules for icon resources embedded in the PE
+  - Creates yara rules for icon resources embedded in the PE.
   - <img src="images/Hyara_6.png" width="100%">

 ## Author